mitchweaver/bonsai/FAQ.md

 If you would like to use busybox instead however, you can!

-Perhaps in the future we will add a `core-system-busybox` alternative to `core-system`.
+Perhaps in the future we will add a `bs-core-busybox` alternative to `bs-core`.

 ### 04. I'm getting tons of errors when chrooting in